tillkaeufer/chameleon_neural_network/README.md

 # Detailed Explanation

-Set up a notebook in which you want to solve your problem.
+Set up a notebook in which you want to solve your problem. </br>
+Windows: Open Anaconda Prompt and type in 'jupyter notebook'.
+This opens your browser.
+Go to the folder where you want to have your notebook and click on new+python3. </br>
+Linux/Mac: Same steps as Windows but you open your terminal and your anaconda environment.

 ## 1: Loading your data